zeez-dotcom/laundryao/docs/SRS.md

 The system consists of a React front end, an Express-based REST API, and a PostgreSQL database accessed through Drizzle ORM.
 WebSocket channels provide real-time features such as delivery updates and driver location tracking.

 ### 2.2 User Classes and Characteristics
-- **Super Administrator** – full system access across branches.
+- **Super Administrator** â full system access across branches.
-- **Branch Administrator** – manages data for a single branch.
+- **Branch Administrator** â manages data for a single branch.
-- **Staff** – handles day-to-day operations such as orders and payments.
+- **Staff** â handles day-to-day operations such as orders and payments.
-- **Delivery Driver** – receives assigned deliveries and streams location updates.
+- **Delivery Driver** â receives assigned deliveries and streams location updates.

 ### 2.3 Operating Environment
 - Node.js runtime